-The Biocomplexity Thesaurus Web service (SOAP) interface provides the capability for direct use of the thesaurus within a user's own applications, rather than requiring the user to come to the CSAS's Biocomplexity Thesaurus site for each individual use of our Thesaurus.
+The Biocomplexity Thesaurus Web service (SOAP) interface provides the capability for direct use of the thesaurus within a user's own applications, rather than requiring the user to come to the CSAS&L's Biocomplexity Thesaurus site for each individual use of our Thesaurus.
 Web Service

 Development of the Biocomplexity Thesaurus began in 2002-2003 through a partnership between the NBII and ProQuest (formerly Cambridge Scientific Abstacts [CSA]), a worldwide information company with more than 30 years experience as a leading bibliographic database provider.
 The original Biocomplexity Thesaurus, first made available online in 2003, was a merger of five individual thesauri: CSA Aquatic Sciences and Fisheries Thesaurus, CSA Life Sciences Thesaurus, CSA Pollution Thesaurus, CSA Sociological Thesaurus, and CERES/NBII Thesaurus.

-BISON Web viewer: A Web-based map viewer allowing users to search, view and download species occurrence data from BISON.
+BISON Web Viewer: A Web-based map viewer allowing users to search, view and download species occurrence data from BISON.

-BISON Web services: Search & retrieval Web services and Web map services (WMS) to enable use of species occurrence data from BISON in custom applications and widgets.
+BISON Web Services: Search & retrieval Web services and Web map services (WMS) to enable use of species occurrence data from BISON in custom applications and widgets.

-BISON API demos: Examples of BISON application programming interface (API) use via Web services.
+BISON API Demos: Examples of BISON application programming interface (API) use via Web services.